layout image

 Why are Subcutaneous Infusions Used in Palliative Care?

-The World Health Organisation (2004) stated that palliative care is “an approach to care which improves quality of life of patients and their families facing life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual”.2 Palliative care is provided according to the needs of the individual and may happen days, weeks or months before death.
-It should be available wherever the person chooses – at home or in a hospital, hospice or residential aged care facility and be supported by a team of health professionals including a specialist palliative care team if needed.
+Palliative care “improves quality of life of patients and their families facing life-threatening illness, through the prevention and relief of suffering by ... impeccable assessment and treatment of pain and other problems...”
+(WHO, 2004).2 Palliative care is provided according to the needs of the individual and may happen days, weeks or months before death.
+It should be available wherever the person chooses – at home or in a hospital, hospice or residential aged care facility - and be supported by a team of health professionals including a specialist palliative care team if needed.

 What are the Advantages and Limitations of Subcutaneous Infusion Devices?